Meet a Backslider: Interview #4

 I knew I wanted to have a passion career and earn an income doing something that would help other people.
 I graduated into the 2007/08 recession and became an AmeriCorps*VISTA volunteer.

-I was hired at the non-profit after my service and over 8.5 years, I worked my way up to Assistant Director.
-I advocated for myself, grew my skills, and negotiated raises.
+I was hired at the non-profit after my AmeriCorps service and over 8.5 years, I worked my way up to Assistant Director.
+I grew my skills, advocated for myself, made connections, and negotiated raises.
 I worked a side job, lived super frugally, and paid off my school loans.

 It was during this time that my new ambition became saving money so I could a) buy a house with my now husband (which we did) and b) have job options, like starting this business.
 I still wasn’t resting much but I was no longer in survival mode.

-When I became self-employed in 2014, everyone told me that being successful meant making six-figures.
-This became my new goal, even though I didn’t need that much money.
-The couple of years I achieved this were my most miserable.
-I worked around the clock…at night and on weekends.
+When I decided to become self-employed in 2014, my new goal was to not have to work for someone else again.
+I told myself that I just needed to earn enough to cover my personal and business expenses.
+That’s it.
+But soon I was chasing more, including making six-figures.
+This became my new goal, even though I didn’t actually need that much money.
+The years I achieved this amount of income were my most stressful.
+I worked around the clock, at night and on weekends.
 I didn’t have any hobbies and I felt tired a lot of the time.

-I finally realized that I wasn’t taking advantage of the main perk of being self-employed…my time.
-I took a look at our household finances and saw I could set a lower salary goal.
-I rearranged my work schedule to a 4-day work week and became intentional about trying new hobbies to see what stuck.
+It was around year 5 of being self-employed that I realized that I wasn’t taking advantage of its main perk…setting my own schedule.
+I took a look at our household finances and saw I could set a much lower salary goal.
+I also started working a 4-day work week and used the extra time to try new hobbies to see what stuck.
 I leaned hard into gardening and learned how to grow food.
 I volunteered.
 I became a more present friend and partner.
 We got a puppy.

 Q4: What has been the hardest part about letting go of the climb — whether that was status, money, or identity?
 And was it a “one and done” letting go or something you’ve had to do over and over?